arturmpinho/coffeeinsider/README.md

 ![Color Scheme](wireframes/ci-color-palette.png)

 * Jet: #2D2926
-Whilst some might see black as a pessimistic color, there are several shades that attenuate this feeling, and brings out in the target audience a feeling of confidence, sophistication and comfort.
+Whilst some might see black as a pessimistic color, there are several shades that attenuate this feeling, and brings out in the target audience a feeling of confidence, sophistication, and comfort.
-These feelings are usually consider a plus in any business relationship, reason why I have chosen for the Jet (black) color.
+These feelings are usually considered a plus in any business relationship, reason why I have chosen for the Jet (black) color.

-This color is meant to be used as the background-color, displaying a nice contrast with the the Medium Carmine or Ivory colors on evry occasion.
+This color is meant to be used as the background-color, displaying a nice contrast with the Medium Carmine or Ivory colors on every occasion.

 * Medium Carmine: #B64037;
 The Medium Carmine color also gives the feeling to the user of confidence.
 As it can be considered as an attention-getting color and energizing, I aim to use it as the color for icons, buttons and any special feature that requires attention from the user throughout the website.